Breast Reduction Coverage

 However, there are a few exceptions to the general rule in which health insurance won’t pay for elective cosmetic surgery.

 One of the exceptions involves breast reduction surgery.
 Many women opt for breast reduction surgery because the size of their breasts significantly compromises their satisfaction with life.
 Unable to perform simple tasks or participate in certain athletic events can be frustrating and downright humiliating.
 Some women experience excruciating back pain that inhibits their ability to work at certain jobs that require them to be on their feet for several hours each day.
 All of these aspects and many more, make breast reduction a “required” surgery instead of an elective cosmetic procedure.

 As such, insurance companies are required to cover their patients for this procedure.
 Depending on your plan and deductible, the cost of breast reduction surgery will be significantly reduced with the assistance of your health insurance.
 This allows many women to improve their quality of life and gives them the ability to enjoy many activities they previously had to avoid.

-Dr. Pittman is a board-certified plastic surgeon that performs both breast reduction and breast lift surgery.
-Because breast lift is an inherent part of the breast reduction surgery, he is able to offer these procedures to patients that have certain health insurance coverage.
-Contact Dr. Pittman and his team of friendly professionals to see if this type of cosmetic surgery is right for you.
+Dr. Pittman and Dr. Venditto are board-certified plastic surgeons that perform both breast reduction and breast lift surgery.
+Because breast lift is an inherent part of breast reduction surgery, he is able to offer these procedures to patients that have certain health insurance coverage.
+Contact our office of friendly professionals to see if this type of cosmetic surgery is right for you.
 Your back may thank you for it!